Skip to main content

 FYS 131 Paris: City of Light (4 Credits)

-Urban, architectural, and cultural history of Paris, from its founding some 2,000 years ago through the twentieth century.
-We will explore the layout of streets and parks; the provisioning of infrastructure (water, sewers, public transportation); building typologies; châteaux and country houses in the capital's environs; the social, economic, political, and aesthetic contexts of architectural patronage; and how the built environment carries decipherable symbolic meaning.
-Paris as a subject in the visual arts––in the Impressionist era in particular––will be examined, as will the city's status as a perennial crucible of fashion, avant-gardism, and modernism.
-Enrollment limited to 16 first-years.
+Urban, architectural and cultural history of Paris, from its founding some 2,000 years ago through the twentieth century.
+This course explores the layout of streets and parks; the provisioning of infrastructure (water, sewers, public transportation); building typologies; châteaux and country houses in the capital's environs; the social, economic, political and aesthetic contexts of architectural patronage; and how the built environment carries decipherable symbolic meaning.
+Paris as a subject in the visual arts––in the Impressionist era in particular––is examined, as is the city's status as a perennial crucible of fashion, avant-gardism and modernism.
+Restrictions: First-years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI {A}{H}

 SWG 288 Immigration and Sexuality in France and Europe (4 Credits)